nasa/Transform-to-Open-Science/README.md

 ## TOPS and the Year of Open Science

-2023 is the Year Of Open Science, a global community initiative to spark change and inspire open science engagement through events and activities that will shift the current paradigm and change practices. *The Transform to Open Science (TOPS) project coordinates efforts designed to rapidly transform agencies, organizations, and communities.*
+2023 is the Year Of Open Science, a NASA initiative to spark change and inspire open science engagement through events and activities that will shift the current paradigm and change practices. *The Transform to Open Science (TOPS) project coordinates efforts designed to rapidly transform agencies, organizations, and communities.*

 ## Implementation
 - [Area 1: Engagement](./docs/Area1_Engagement/readme.md): Building community, publishing articles, appearing on podcasts, expanding knowledge about open science, integrating Open Science into themes at large-scale events and conferences.